In Tennessee

 Does my state give parents the right to consent for their child to get an abortion?

 Consent from one parent is required; however, this state has a method where a minor can obtain permission from the courts to receive an abortion without parental notice or consent.
-This provision would most likely become unnecessary when the trigger law takes effect.
+The trigger law has rendered this provision unnecessary.
 Tenn.
 Code Ann. §§ 37-10-303.

 Does my state have conscience protections for medical professionals who do not want to participate in abortions?